HOME

 HEAVY CROPS THIS YEAR

+The season has picked up.
 The later apples this year are having a really good season.
 We are seeing heavy crops from most trees: Wickson, Mott, Leicester Burton Pippin, Laxton's Fortune, Allen's Everlasting, Chapman, Darcy Spice, Baya Marisa, Packington, Burford's Redflesh and a host of others.
 They are however rather early.
 Bramley dropped off the tree, full-size, in August; disappointing because they wouldn't store.
 I've not had a decent Bramley crop for years.
+Looks like I may have to have the tree taken out.

 12 Oct 25